mosser/sec-labs/lab_1/step_5.md

 ## Documentation & Bibliography

+Lustre is a language that was designed for safety critical systems (avionics, nuclear plants), in Grenoble, in the late 80s.
+Its industrial version Scade is still used by Airbus.

 * Have a look into the
 [Lustre V6 official webpage](http://www-verimag.imag.fr/Lustre-V6.html?lang=fr)
 We will use the V4 distribution but the language description is